freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 860.1

 Pretend that this branch is for someone else working on a new feature at the same time you are working on the column commands.
-Add a `row` key to you JSON object.
-Make it an object with one value: `"insert": "INSERT INTO table_name(column_1, column_2) VALUES(value_1, value_2);"`
+Add a `row` key to your JSON object.
+Make it an object with an `insert` key whose value is `"INSERT INTO table_name(column_1, column_2) VALUES(value_1, value_2);"`

 #### HINTS